Add or subtract as indicated. Write answers in lowest terms as ne... | Channels for Pearson+

 Textbook Question

 Add or subtract as indicated.
-Write answers in lowest terms as needed.
-7/9-2/9
+Write answers in lowest terms as needed.2/9 + 5/9

 Show Answer